Nuclear power in the UK

 Nuclear power stations generate consistent and predictable quantities of electricity 24/7 but cannot quickly increase or decrease their power output.

-Nuclear power plants are used to provide a reliable baseload of power that the grid always needs.
+Nuclear power plants are used to provide a reliable baseload of power that the wholesale electricity market always needs.

 The baseload provided by nuclear power is in sharp contrast to renewable sources of energy like wind or solar, where power output depends on weather conditions and can drop to zero in unfavourable conditions.